-We are on the move.
+At VeloCloud we are on the move.
 Everywhere you look, someone is looking down at their mobile device, transacting, communicating, engaging and are also perpetually in motion.
 The now antiquated business model of servers is fast being relegated to the dustbin of history, as we are operating-in-motion.

 There is a whole mass of people in this world who have grown up on “now.”
 They don’t understand what “wait” even means.
 These sedentary servers and cumbersome, expensive, and onerous hardware will find a new home at the Smithsonian shortly!
 The speed of light and the speed at which technological change is happening today might soon become a tail of the tortoise and the hare.

 Consumerization of IT

 It is impossible to discuss Software-Defined Wans and Cloud WANs without discussing the one of the major reasons this is a growing trend: “consumerization of IT.”
 A major driver of this cloud trend, people introducing their smart phones, tablets and other devices into the workplace, leveraging networks at work with this device usage and also opening up their employers to network security risks.
 With that, knowledge comes the very notion this is something that cannot be stopped.
 Moreover, companies have moved to embrace this trend fully recognizing they cannot stop it.
 “Bring Your Own Device (BYOD)” comes to mind as an emerging corporate policy on employees personal device use in the workplace.
 On some level, however, being able to quickly respond to this new standard is imperative.